stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/03-deploy-demo-app/deploy-demo-app.md

       version: 1.0.0
     ```

-2. The values.yaml contains all the application specific **kubernetes resources** (deployments, configmaps, namespaces, secrets, services, route, podautoscalers, RBAC) for the particular environment.
+2. The values.yaml contains all the application specific **Kubernetes resources** (deployments, configmaps, namespaces, secrets, services, route, podautoscalers, RBAC) for the particular environment.
 Configure Helm values as per application needs.

     Here is a minimal values file defined for an application with deployment,route,service.